Naukh/main-repo/Budget_app/README.md

 Back up the data/ folder regularly — it’s the single source of truth.

-## 🏋️ Exercises (Learning by Doing)

-Run the workflow:

-Create 2–3 months with init_month.py.

-Add some budget and expense rows.

-Run summarize.py and open the outputs.

-Check correctness:
-Open outputs/summary_by_category.csv and verify the numbers by hand.

-Add Subcategory support:
-Modify summarize.py to group by month, Category, Subcategory.

-Filter summaries:
-Extend summarize.py to accept --category Groceries and plot a trend just for groceries.

-Category validation:
-Create a templates/categories.json with allowed categories and modify add_transaction.py to warn if someone enters a new/typo category.

-HTML report:
-Extend summarize.py to generate a richer HTML report with charts embedded.

 ## 🚀 Next Steps

 Once you’re comfortable with this CSV-based system: